Katalyst99/Algo-in-C/README.md

 ## 16. Arranging an array of 0s, 1s and 2s:
 * This is an important algorithm as it has many real-world applications.
 For example, in computer networks, datum is often represented in binary form.
 TCP and IP are network protocols where sorting an array of 0s and 1s is imperative.

+## 17. Majority Element Algorithm:
+* The algorithm has many real-world applications, Including Data analysis as it can be used to identify patterns and trends in large datasets.
+This information can be quite useful in identifying areas for improvement and to make better decisions.